aaditmshah/bianca/README.md

     square(x) + square(y)
 ```

-Bianca doesn't allow you to use function before they are declared.
+Bianca doesn't allow you to use functions before they are declared.
 This forces programmers to write functions which don't have any cyclic dependencies.
 This simplifies testing.

 Unlike other languages like Ruby, Python and Perl, Bianca doesn't return the last expression of a function.
 Instead it returns the first expression of the function.
 For example: